sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 equivalence) with coefficients in complex K-theory and elliptic cohomology.
-Shows, in the case of elliptic cohomology with associated elliptic curve $$E$$ (for instance), that the quotient $$\widetilde{\check{\mathfrak{g}}}/\check{G}$$ of the Grothendieck-Springer resolution in the right-hand side of the usual ABG equivalence is to be replaced by the semistable locus in (the degree zero component of) the Kontsevich-Mori compactification
+Shows, in the case of elliptic cohomology with associated elliptic curve $$E$$ (for instance), that the quotient $$\widetilde{\check{\mathfrak{g}}}/\check{G}$$ of the Grothendieck-Springer resolution in the spectral side of the usual ABG equivalence is to be replaced by the semistable locus in (the degree zero component of) the Kontsevich-Mori compactification
 $$\widetilde{\mathrm{Bun}}_{\check{G}}(E^\vee)$$.
 (This version fixes an